d0ct0r-gi0rgi0/Physics-with-Python/README.md

-This repository contains Python exercises related to physics and computing.
+This repository contains Python exercises related to physics, math and computing.